CZ-NIC/mininterface/docs/Facet.md

 ## Layout

 !!!
 Experimental
-    Share your thoughs about how the layout method should work!
+    Share your thoughts about how the layout method should work!

-Should you need represent more information, Facet has a hidden method `_layout` that you may call with a list of `LayoutElements`:
+Should you need to represent more information, Facet has a hidden method `_layout` that you may call with a list of `LayoutElements`:

 * `str`
 * `pathlib.Path`